jeremytammik/tbc/a/1981_chatgpt_basics.md

 I tried out asking ChatGPT a Revit API question in Joris van der Meulen's thread on [placing a view reference](https://forums.autodesk.com/t5/revit-api-forum/placing-a-view-reference/m-p/11717917).
-It provided a very plausible answer, but completely wrong:
+It provided a very plausible-sounding answer, but completely wrong:

 jeremy: Is it possible to place a view reference programmatically using the Revit API?